 ObamaCareFacts.com is an unbiased site run by two guys who own a small business.
-We started the site after getting screwed over by our health insurance company and hearing a bunch of rhetoric about "ObamaCare".
+We started the site after hearing a bunch of rhetoric about "ObamaCare", we didn't like being toyed with via talking points in regards to our healthcare and we really do try to make sure our site doesn't play that game.
 Our goal is to spread the truth about the Affordable Care Act.
 Remember Obama has little to nothing to do with ObamaCare, we aren't discussing repealing or defunding the president, only the health care reform law that congress passed and was upheld by the supreme court.

 Repeal ObamaCare or Defund ObamaCare by "Starving the Beast"

 Often a corporate funded plan, through donations and super PACs to opposing parties, a significant movement has sprung up of those who want to get rid of ObamaCare.
 One part of the movement, the defund ObamaCare movement, wants to do this by decreasing or stopping funding to key aspects of the program.
 A term used for defunding programs or institutions (such as the Federal Government) is coined "starving the beast."